tsg2k2/tomato-css/README.md

 A quick and dirty edit of [mReXiTuS's custom css](https://github.com/mReXiTuS/tomato-design).
-Modified to a condensed dark theme for use with Fresh Tomato.
+Modified to a condensed dark/light theme for use with Fresh Tomato.

 ## Screenshot
 ![Screenshot](https://raw.githubusercontent.com/theredhood13/tomato-css-dark/master/Screenshot.png)